Wills and Probate: everything you need to know

 - if there is any element of fraud; or

 - because a person has a potential claim under the Inheritance (Provision for Family and Dependants) Act 1975 (see above).
-This may vary the Will’s provisions rather than attack the validity of the Will.
+This may vary the provisions made in the Will or under the intestacy rather than challenge the validity of the Will.